ppy/osu-wiki/news/2021-02-28-project-loved-february-2021.md

 250 BPM, 2:06 | 8.17★\
 *description written by [Wesley](https://osu.ppy.sh/users/2407265)*

 Today we have a newcomer to the Loved category, KuroRev, with a map that a lot of people will know the song of: *Intersect Thunderbolt - Remix*.
 KuroRev has been mapping for quite a while now, mapping a big variety of maps, and now their first potential Loved map!

-Now this being mapped in 2017, it was somewhat considered an "impossible" map to play back then, but since players have become better and better it's actually become playable for most (if not all) higher end players.
-Now just listening to the song (or even just looking at the song title) should give you a rough idea how hard the map actually will be.
+With this being mapped back in 2017, it was considered something of an "impossible" map to play back then, but since players have steadily become better and better it is actually now playable for most (if not all) higher end players.
+Just listening to the song (or even just looking at the song title) should give you a rough idea how hard the map  will be.
 It is filled with constant hyperdashes, left right jumps, zig zags, direction changes, you name it!
-Due to the fast pace of the song you will not have any time to take a breather, as it is a constant flow of notes coming your way.
+Due to the fast pace of the song, you will not have any time to take a breather, as it is a constant flow of notes coming your way.

 Can you get an FC on this map, or perhaps get Red Eyes from playing the map so many times that you can even pass it with Flashlight?

 [![](/wiki/shared/news/2021-02-28-project-loved-february-2021/catch/2-shakunetsu-candle-master-tomoshii.jpg)](https://osu.ppy.sh/community/forums/topics/{{TOPIC_ID}})